pydio/pydio-doc-developer-guide/2_cells_api/1-open_id_connect/2-producing_jwt_using_postman.md

 [:image-popup:2_cells_api/enable_created_env_postman.png]

-Now you have to options to make use of this env variable, change on each of your requests the `Bearer token` value to `{{dex_token}}` or you can even automate this a step further and to for that follos the steps below.
+Now you have two options to make use of this env variable, change on each of your requests the `Bearer token` value to `{{dex_token}}` or you can even automate this a step further and to for that follos the steps below.

 First add a collection,